 Encountering the Unseen: Puppet-actualized Lectures on Contemporary Topics in Microbiology

-Tucker Marder and I organized one evening of short lectures under the broad topic of Microbiology in the historic Botany lecture Hall at Phipps Conservatory in Pittsburgh.
-We asked a small group of professors, doctors, and students, from the Pittsburgh area and beyond to speak at this Colloquium.
-Each lecture was accompanied by a physical manifestation of the ideas and natural phenomena being discussed.
-Visual performances provided by us and our collaborators -- Nick Fusaro, Britt Moseley, Jonathan Armistead, Zhiwan Cheung, and Dan Allende-- replaced the standard projected powerpoint.
+Six speakers or teams of speakers -- professors, doctors, and students from the Pittsburgh area and beyond -- spoke at this colloquium on a specific topic in the field of microbiology.
+Each lecturer was paired with an artist or group of artists to provide visual accompaniment, real time physical manifestations of the ideas and natural phenomena being discussed, to replace the standard projected powerpoint presentation.
+Visual performances and effects were created by Isla Hansen, Tucker Marder, Nick Fusaro, Britt Moseley, Jonathan Armistead, Zhiwan Cheung, and Dan Allende.
 Live theater and kinetic sculpture activated by artists and puppeteers brought microorganisms to life on a much larger scale.